lnsflive/EzScoreKeeper/README.md

 An easy to use score keeper for any type of games with 2 players.
 Never lose track of people scores again

-Visit official app at: [EzScoreKeeper](https://play.google.com/store/apps/details?id=com.phonegap.scorekeeper).
+Visit official app at Google Play Store: [EzScoreKeeper](https://play.google.com/store/apps/details?id=com.phonegap.scorekeeper).

 ## Built With HTML, CSS, Javascript